Bounding Radon numbers via Betti numbers: Results

 Unlike in the previous statements we do not know whether bounding all reduced Betti numbers $\widetilde \beta_i$, $0 \leq i \leq k-1$, is necessary.
 The following result about surfaces indicates that it possibly suffices to bound less.
-Let $\F$ be a finite family $\F$ of sets in a surface\footnote{By a \emph{surface} we mean a compact two-dimensional real manifold.} $S$.
-In order to have a finite Radon's number $r(\F)$, it is enough to require that $TC_{1}(\F)$ is bounded, that is, it only suffices to have a universal bound on the number of connected components. \begin{theorem} For each surface $S$ and each integer $b\geq 0$ there is a number $r_S(b)$ such that each finite family $\F$ of sets in $S$ satisfying $TC_{1}(\F)\leq b$ has $r(\F)\leq r_S(b)$. \end{theorem} See Section~\ref{s:CCHM} for the proof.
+Let $\F$ be a family of sets in a surface $S$, where by a \emph{surface} we mean a compact two-dimensional real manifold.
+In order to have a bounded Radon number $r(\F)$, it is enough to require that $HC_{1}(\F)$ is bounded, that is, it only suffices to have a universal bound on the number of connected components. \begin{theorem} For each surface $S$ and each integer $b\geq 0$ there is a number $r_S(b)$ such that each family $\F$ of sets in $S$ satisfying $HC_{1}(\F)\leq b$ has $r(\F)\leq r_S(b)$. \end{theorem} See Section~\ref{s:CCHM} for the proof.
+It would be very interesting to see what happens for manifolds of dimension three and more.

-However, at the present time the author does not know how to generalize this result to higher dimensional manifolds.
-Given a $d$-dimensional manifold $M$, it is an open question whether $r(\mathcal F)$ is bounded for all families $\F \subseteq M$ with bounded $TC_{\lceil d/2 \rceil}(\F)$.
+\begin{problem} Given a $d$-dimensional manifold $M$, decide whether $r(\mathcal F)$ is bounded for all families $\F \subseteq M$ with bounded $HC_{\lceil d/2 \rceil}(\F)$. \end{problem} Regarding the surface, the bound on $r_S(b)$ that our proof provides is again very large.
+If the surface is connected, the bound depends on $b$ and the Euler characteristics of $S$, for disconnected surfaces one has to compute the bound for each connected component separately and then take the maximum.